Bolex: Legacy

-Many directors began their careers shooting on Paillard-Bolex Cameras, including Ridley Scott, David Lynch, Jonas Mekas, Peter Jackson, Terry Gilliam, Will Vinton, Maya Deren, Steven Spielberg and Spike Lee.
-It results as a development of a cult of using Paillard-Bolex for decades for beginner's camera in film schools worldwide.
+Many directors began their careers shooting on Paillard-Bolex Cameras, including Ridley Scott, David Lynch, Jonas Mekas, Peter Jackson, Terry Gilliam, Will Vinton, Maya Deren, Steven Spielberg and Spike Lee, inspiring the use of Paillard-Bolex as a beginner's camera in film schools worldwide.

 Jules Schulback, a furrier and maker of home movies, filmed, with his 16-millimeter Bolex camera, Marilyn Monroe's white skirt billowing from a "gust" up through a subway grate, in a publicity stunt for The Seven Year Itch, around the corner from his apartment, in New York.

-The Bolex cameras remain a strong status as an icon into cinema and intemporal beautiful objects as itself.
-Its production helps to give Swiss Made its reputation of quality, additionally of watchmaking.
+Bolex cameras retain a strong status as an icon of cinema, their production helping to give Swiss Made its reputation of quality.